Heroin Possession Charges in Columbus, OH

 A Guide from Premier Legal Team in Ohio

 As one of the world’s deadliest illegal substances, heroin comes with a high penalty for those found guilty of possessing or trafficking it.
 If you have been charged with heroin possession or trafficking, it is imperative that you seek professional legal representation as quickly as possible.

-Here at Steven S. Nolder Law Firm, our experienced lawyers have over 34 years of experience helping clients across Columbus, OH with their drug-related cases.
-When you work with us, our experienced legal team will work diligently to give you thorough legal counsel and representation to help you through your difficult case.
+Steven S. Nolder Law Firm has over 34 years of experience helping clients across Columbus, OH with their drug-related cases.
+Our experienced attorney will work diligently to give you thorough legal counsel and representation to help you through your difficult case.

-We’ve compiled a guide to Ohio state heroin laws, with information regarding heroin possessing and trafficking penalties, as well as how our attorneys can help you with your particular case.
+We have compiled a guide to Ohio state heroin laws, with information regarding heroin possessing and trafficking penalties, as well as how our attorney can help you with your case.

 - Up to 1 gram: 5th degree, 6-12 months in prison (in favor of community control)